TUVIMEN/9gag-scraper/README.md

 Request settings:
-  -w, --wait TIME       Sets waiting time for each request -W, --wait-random MILISECONDS
+  -w, --wait TIME       Sets waiting time for each request -W, --wait-random TIME
-                        Sets random waiting time for each request to be at max MILISECONDS
+                        Sets random waiting time for each request to be from 0 to TIME
   -r, --retries NUM     Sets number of retries for failed request to NUM --retry-wait TIME     Sets interval between each retry --force-retry         Retry no matter the error